ABHIJITHNAIR2006/preporbitproto/blueprint.md

 - `mock-tests.html`: The page for company-specific mock tests.
 - `interview-prep.html`: The page for interview question banks.
 - `resume-builder.html`: The page for the resume builder.
+- `skill-building.html`: The page for skill-building resources.
 - `contact.html`: The page for the contact form.
 - `style.css`: Contains the styles for the application.
 - `main.js`: The main JavaScript file, containing logic for populating the mock tests and interview questions.
 - `interview-question.js`: A web component for displaying interview questions.
 - `resume-builder.js`: A web component for the resume builder form.
+- `skill-building.js`: The JavaScript file for the skill-building page.
 - `contact-form.js`: A web component for the contact form.

 ## Features